smaolab/LXR-fusion/README.md

 ====================================
 The LXR is a digital drum synthesizer based on the 32-bit Cortex-M4 processor and an Atmega644 8-bit CPU.
 Developed by Julian Schmidt.

-This version is a fork from PLD/RUDEOG that contains all original code and many new features:
+This version is a fork from PLD/RUDEOG that contains all original code and many new features (I called this version FUSION ! ):
 ### 1. You can select among 72 pre filled patterns for each voice
 Select a track (1-7), then click on the button VOICE, then click twice on the OSC menu to access the extra features :-)
 ### 2. You can randomzie steps/patterns for each voice, creating surprising drum lines !